SOLD OUT! Puppies cannot be made to order

 When we first went into Lockdown, everyone decided they MUST have toilet paper.
 It sold out pretty quickly.
 But then the manufacturers realised that it was essential for everyone to have a year’s supply immediately, so production of toilet paper went into overdrive.
 These companies were able to stop making other products and produce more toilet paper.
 Great, everyone has a clean bum now.

 With puppies, this has also happened.
-I am sure that LOTS of people who were considering having puppies some time over the next year, have decided to crack on.
+I am sure that LOTS of people who were considering having puppies some time in the future, have decided to crack on.
 This might well be because their own plans have changed.
-That is what has happened to me.

 What happens next?

-That’s all fine so far.
-More puppies, to meet more demand.
-Everyone is happy.
-I have had hundreds (literally) of enquiries for puppies, over the past couple of months.
+I have had hundreds (literally) of enquiries for puppies, over the past year.
 I could have sold many, many puppies.
-So I have a waiting list of carefully scrutinised, suitable owners.
+I have a waiting list of carefully scrutinised, suitable owners.
 I am sure all responsible breeders, especially those who are Kennel Club Assured Breeders, will have gone through the same process.
 I have plenty of people on the reserve list.
-I even have a few possible homes for a litter I might have next year (from Ounce, NOT from Busy!)

 The trouble is, I am still getting enquiries.
 Usually, when I get an enquiry, I tell people to go the other KC Assured Breeders.
 Or to look on Champdogs, a reputable website with health tested, pedigree dogs.
 So what happens now?
 Where will the future puppies come from?